 - Caregivers employed for a person who is visiting Sweden for up to three months.

-- Visiting research fellows or teachers at higher education institutions who participate in research, teaching or lecturing activities for up to three months altogether over the period of 12 months.
+- Researchers or teachers at higher education institutions who participate in research, teaching or lecturing activities for up to three months altogether over the period of 12 months.

 - People who work temporarily in Sweden as a contractor or the equivalent.
 In order for the exception to be applicable, the person must live in an EU/EEA country or Switzerland without being a citizen there, and have a permit that entitles him/her to work and reside in that country.
 It is also required that the person is employed by a company in the country in question and will work temporarily in Sweden for the company.
 The exception applies during the period of temporary work.

 - Witnesses or plaintiffs in a criminal investigation who have obtained a residence permit as a result.

 - For the period of deployment for a person who is part of an aid effort for a disaster or accident in Sweden.

 - People who have a residence permit for studies in higher education in Sweden.